Ohio State Route 84

 State Route 84 (SR 84) is an east–west state highway in the northeastern portion of the U.S. state of Ohio.
 Its western terminus is along US 6 at US 20 in Euclid, and its eastern terminus is at the Pennsylvania state line about 10 mi south-southeast of Conneaut; Pennsylvania Route 226 continues eastward.

 A portion of SR 84 runs along the historic Johnnycake Ridge Road.
 SR 84 is not signed between US 20 and the eastern end of US 6 concurrency.

 History

-1923 – Original route established; originally routed from 1 mi south of Madison to 2 mi west of Andover along the current alignment of State Route 307 from 1 mi south of Madison to Dorset, and a currently unnumbered road from Dorset to West Andover.

-1926 – Extended to Willoughby Hills along a previously unnumbered road.

-1931 – Truncated at Dorset; Dorset to West Andover decertified.

-1935 – Rerouted from Madison to Ashtabula along the previous State Route 307 alignment (which was unnumbered before 1933); former alignment from south of Madison to Dorset certified as State Route 307.

-1938 – Extended to Pennsylvania state line along the former alignment of State Route 83 from Ashtabula to Kelloggsville (which was unnumbered before 1926), and along a previously unnumbered road from Kelloggsville to the state line.
+Route 84 was established in 1923 and originally ran from 1 mi south of Madison to 2 mi west of Andover along the current alignment of State Route 307; from 1 mi south of Madison to Dorset; and from Dorset to West Andover.
+It was expanded in 1926 to Willoughby Hills along a previously unnumbered road.
+In 1931, the route was truncated at Dorset and Dorset to West Andover was decertified.
+In 1935, Route 84 was rerouted from Madison to Ashtabula along the previous State Route 307 alignment, which was unnumbered before 1933.
+The former alignment from south of Madison to Dorset was certified as State Route 307.
+In 1938, it was extended to the Pennsylvania state line along the former alignment of State Route 83 from Ashtabula to Kelloggsville, which was unnumbered before 1926, and along a previously unnumbered road from Kelloggsville to the state line.